 Broadway Nashville: Broadway is a major thoroughfare in the downtown area in Nashville, Tennessee.
 It includes Lower Broadway, an entertainment district renowned for honky-tonks and live country music.
 The street is also home to retail shops, restaurants, dessert spots, tourist attractions, and a few hotels.

 The wharves and docks for the port of Nashville were located on the Cumberland River at the eastern terminus of Broad Street, today’s Lower Broadway.
 Market Street, now Second Avenue, then connected them to the vendor stalls on the public square.
 Broad Street was one of only three roadways running east to west on the original plat map of the city.

-The street was lined with hardware shops, feed stores and other enterprises that expanded Nashville’s economy.
+The street was lined with hardware shops, feed stores, and other enterprises that expanded Nashville’s economy.
 In 1875, Broadway was the setting for the first public high school in Nashville.
 After the turn of the 20th century, a portion of Broadway would be known as Auto Row because of the large number of car dealerships as well as tire and auto parts stores that lined the roadway.

-It was during the Depression that the Work Progress Administration (WPA) built a new post office adjacent to Union Station as most mail was transported by train.
+It was during the Depression that the Work Progress Administration (WPA) built a new post office adjacent to Union Station as most mails was transported by train.
 While Union Station has been transformed into a luxury hotel, the Old Post Office was repurposed as the Frist Center for the Visual Arts.

 Broadway Street Nashville

 It’s always loud, it’s always packed, and it evokes vehement reactions — both positive and negative — from locals.
 While not quite as scandalous as Sin City, Nashville’s Broadway can certainly be wild enough to give Bourbon Street a run for its money.